Michael O'Hanrahan: Background

 He was born as Michael Hanrahan in New Ross, County Wexford, Ireland, the son of Richard Hanrahan, a cork cutter, and Mary Williams.
 His father appears to have been involved in the 1867 Fenian rising.
 The family moved to Carlow, where Michael was educated at Carlow Christian Brothers' School and Carlow College Academy.
 On leaving school he worked various jobs including a period alongside his father in the cork-cutting business.
 In 1898 he joined the Gaelic League and in 1899 founded the League's first Carlow branch and became its secretary.
+Also in 1899 he helped found a Workingmen's club in Carlow.
 By 1903 he was in Dublin, where he was working as a proof-reader for the Gaelic League printer An Cló Cumann.
 He published journalism under the by-lines 'Art' and 'Irish Reader' in several nationalist newspapers, including Sinn Féin and the Irish Volunteer.
 He was the author of two novels A Swordsman of the Brigade (1914) and When the Norman Came (published posthumously in 1918).